stactools-packages/sentinel2/README.md

 pytest -vvv
 ```

+Many tests use an expected output fixture (named `"expected_output.json"`).
+If
+your changes require updating these, simply:

+1. remove the `expected_output.json` fixture for the test you are working on
+2. then re-run the test via `pytest`, which recreates the expected output
+3. confirm the changes are as you expected via `git diff`.

 If you change the STAC metadata output, you will need to re-create the test files with the following command:

 ```shell